 – Museum Curator.

-This was also complimented by her next advice on social media, and newsletters.
-How to plan, and execute efficiently, to help drive traffic to your website, without over selling, while looking professional.
+This was also complimented by her advice on social media and newsletters, how to plan and execute efficiently; to help drive traffic to your website without over selling while looking professional.
 Katie explained the importance of keeping on top of this side of the business, as opposed to getting lost in the making side of your practice.

-The last part of the day was spent each of us writing our own press releases.
-This was incredibly helpful, know how to structure a professional press release, what to include, and actually what is news?
-Katie gave us so much invaluable advice and explained how she normally finds the right person to send her press releases to, and typically when is the best time to send them!
+The last part of the day was spent with each of us writing our own press releases.
+This was incredibly helpful know how to structure a professional press release, what to include and actually what is news?
+Katie gave us so much invaluable advice and explained how she normally finds the right person to send her press releases to and typically when is the best time to send them!